nikitamarchenko/bunker/doc/README.md

 This is tutorial about building a Docker-based cluster with overlay network and DNS-based service discovery and auto registration new containers.

-After all steps, we get a cluster from 3 nodes.
-The first node it's infra, his responsibilities are providing key value storage for Swarm also it's Docker private registry.
-The second node it's Swarm Master - primary cloud entry point, it's host primary Consul DNS service and Registrator.
-The last node it's backup node for Consul DNS service.
-All nodes, except infra, has Registrator on board and linked together by overlay network with name 'private', so containers run in swarm cluster can communicate each other via "private" network using simple naming, for example, you can connect to MySQL `mysql --host=my_mysql_container_name --user=myname --password=mypass mydb.`
+After all steps, we get a 3 nodes cluster.
+The first node is infra, it's responsibilities is providing key value storage for Swarm also it is Docker private registry.
+The second node is Swarm Master - primary cloud entry point, it is host primary Consul DNS service and Registrator.
+The last node is backup node for Consul DNS service.
+All nodes, except infra, has Registrator on board and linked together by overlay network which is named as 'private', so containers, in swarm cluster, can communicate each other via "private" network using simple naming, for example, you can connect to MySQL `mysql --host=my_mysql_container_name --user=myname --password=mypass mydb.`